praneybehl/Unim.js/README.md

 # Unim.js
 The Fast, Free, Creative, Smooth, Powerful, High performance, Easy Animation Engine with Many more features (COMING SOON)

+# WARNING
+Some peoples say, it's ripp-off of <a href="http://greensock.com/">GreenSock</a>, but i maked this product, but syntax is inspired by <a href="http://greensock.com/">GreenSock</a>.
+Please add your review with making issue or add one off issue for poll.
+Thanks!

 # Initialize Date
 We exaclty don't know!
 Project is completed, Testing completed.
 But we now checking project 50-times!